Database Testing: What it is, Why & Best Practices

 SQL database testing is the process of verifying data quality, integrity and performance via SQL queries.
 Structured Query language or SQL is a specific language used for database management and accessing data.

-What do you mean by Non-functional testing in terms of database testing?
+What do you mean by Non-functional testing in terms of database tests?

 Non-functional testing in terms of database Involves performing load testing, stress testing, checking minimum system requirements to meet business specifications, risk finding and performance optimization of the database.